 This most relevant manifestation of human nature has been evinced for thousands of years – man will seek any means to increase his performance.
 You could no more say that athletes would ever stop doing drugs than you could say hookers would ever stop selling blowjobs.

-So, here you've got a guy such as Rich Froning who won the Games three times in a row, works out several times a day, can snatch 300 pounds, do Fran (21, 15 and 9 reps of thrusters and pull-ups) in 2 minutes and 13 seconds, look like a bodybuilder and be as flexible as a ballerina, and yet no one not only knows how to train for this, but they also condemn the notion that the guy is on anything.
+So, here you've got a guy such as Rich Froning who won the Games multiple times in a row, works out several times a day, can snatch 300 pounds, do Fran (21, 15 and 9 reps of thrusters and pull-ups) in 2 minutes and 13 seconds, look like a bodybuilder and be as flexible as a ballerina, and yet no one not only knows how to train for this, but they also condemn the notion that the guy is on anything.

 I'm not saying he is on anything, but the ludicrousness of this ideology is mind bending, especially when you consider the fact that CrossFit is supposed to be endowed with a more cerebral crowd than the mooks who just lift weights for aesthetic purposes.

 That being the case, if CrossFit is to be played by humans it's going to be played on an even playing field made even by human nature, i.e., its competitors will be using PEDs, just as they have in every other single sport in the entire world throughout recorded history.

 This would be evident from the Olympic menu to the very highest of high-paid pros.
 Drugs are as much a part of the game as the uniform.
 The various drug scandals that have erupted in pro sports over the years are not indicative of isolated instances.